-CCDC has retained a 0.01% interest in other special purpose entities created to facilitate the investments, with the investors owning the remaining 99.99%.
+CCDC provides funding to underlying projects.
+While providing funding to investments in the NMTC eligible projects, CCDC has retained a 0.01% interest in other special purpose entities created to facilitate the investments, with the investors owning the remaining 99.99%.
 CCDC also provides certain administrative services to these entities and receives servicing fee income during the term of the qualifying projects.
 The Bank has determined that it and CCDC do not have the sole power to direct the activities of these special purpose entities that significantly impact the entities' performance, and therefore are not the primary beneficiaries of these entities.
 The Bank has a contingent obligation to reimburse the investors for any loss or shortfall incurred as a result of the NMTC project not being in compliance with certain regulations that would void the investor's ability to otherwise utilize tax credits stemming from the award.
-As of March 31, 2018, all three allocation awards have been fully utilized in qualifying projects.
+As of March 31, 2019, all three allocation awards have been fully utilized in qualifying projects.